fangq/mmc/mmc/trunk/README.txt

  ../../src/bin/mmc -n 20 -f onecube.inp -s onecube

-where -n specifies the total photon number to be simulated, -f specifies the input file and -s gives the output file name.
+where -n specifies the total photon number to be simulated, -f specifies the input file, and -s gives the output file name.
-To see all the supported options, run mmc without any parameters.
+To see all the supported options, run "mmc" without any parameters.

 The above command only simulates 20 photons and will complete instantly.
-An output onecube.dat will be saved to record the normalized (unitary) flux at each node.
+An output file "onecube.dat" will be saved to record the normalized (unitary) flux at each node.
 If one specifies multiple time-windows from the input file, the output will contain multiple blocks with each block corresponding to the